LagomInteractive/outlaws/README.md

 ## Card creation and balancing

 We have custom, internal tools for our designers to create, test and balance cards for the game.
 This is done via the [Outlaws website](https://outlaws.ygstr.com/cards).

 Every part of every card is created and can be tweaked on here.
+Card stats, events and functions are loaded from the server to the game client and always up to date with the server.

+This allows us to tweak and balance the game while people are playing it without issuing a new game build.
+The card images are downloaded via a [script](https://outlaws.ygstr.com/api/assets) and included in the game build.

 There are three types of cards: Minion, Target Spell & AOE (Area Of Effect) Spell